-Shockers Set Date with Ole Miss
+Shockers set date with Ole Miss

 WICHITA, Kan.
-(WSU Athletics) — Wichita State will travel to Ole Miss on Saturday, Jan.
+(KSNW) – Wichita State will travel to Ole Miss on Saturday, Jan.
 2, 2021 in the continuation of a home-and-home series that began last season in Wichita.

 Tipoff time and television information will be announced at a later date.